GILHANS010/VersionCheckJSS/README.md

 ---

-## Update History (Current Latest Version: **1.12.1**)
+## Update History (Current Latest Version: 1.12.2)

+---

 ### v1.12.2 (2026.03.28) — Convolution Reverb Equalization & Audio Capacity Optimization

-**Convolution Reverb Equalization via Impulse Response Data Enhancement
-- Remixed the IR (Impulse Response) audio files based on loudness.
+- Convolution Reverb Equalization via Impulse Response Data Enhancement: Remixed the IR (Impulse Response) audio files based on loudness.
 This ensures a much more uniform and balanced sound when switching between different reverb types.

-**Audio Capacity Optimization
-- Drastically reduced the file size of the instruments through a lossless audio optimization method.
+- Audio Capacity Optimization: Drastically reduced the file size of the instruments through a lossless audio optimization method.
 You can now enjoy the exact same high-quality sound with a significantly smaller storage footprint.

 ---

 ### v1.12.1 (2026.01.12) — Nabal & Nagak: Velocity Layers Added & Sound Expanded

-**Nabal & Nagak Library Update:
-- Added new audio samples to the Nabal and Nagak libraries.
+- Nabal & Nagak Library Update: Added new audio samples to the Nabal and Nagak libraries.
-**Velocity Layers Applied
-- Implemented velocity layers to allow sound character to change based on playing strength, resulting in a much richer and more realistic sound.
+- Velocity Layers Applied: Implemented velocity layers to allow sound character to change based on playing strength, resulting in a much richer and more realistic sound.

 ---